Milton Nascimento

-Milton Silva Campos do Nascimento (/pt/; born October 26, 1942), also known as Bituca, is a Brazilian singer-songwriter and multi-instrumentalist.
+Milton Silva Campos do Nascimento (/pt-BR/; born October 26, 1942), also known as Bituca, is a Brazilian singer-songwriter and multi-instrumentalist.

 Nascimento has recorded 32 studio albums and has won five Grammy Awards, including Best World Music Album for his album Nascimento in 1998, and twelve Brazilian Music Awards.
 He has collaborated with various artists including Björk, Pat Metheny, Caetano Veloso, and Elis Regina.

 Biography

 Milton Nascimento was born in the boarding house Dona Augusta in the neighborhood of Tijuca, Rio de Janeiro, where his mother, Maria do Carmo do Nascimento, was a maid.
 Maria raised her son on her own, until dying of tuberculosis when he was two, thereafter he was taken care of by his maternal grandmother.
 Nascimento was then adopted as a young child by the relatives of the grandmother's former employers; Josino Brito Campos, a bank employee, mathematics teacher and electronic technician and Lília Silva Campos, a music teacher and choir singer.
 He moved with his adoptive parents to the city of Três Pontas, in the state of Minas Gerais.
 When Nascimento was a child, he was nicknamed "Bituca" because he pouted when he was upset, which made him look like a native botocudo.

 Nascimento took an interest in music as a child thanks to his mother, who studied under Villa Lobos.
 At four years old, he was given an accordion and began to sing.
 At 13 years old, he became a crooner in the group Continental de Duilio Tiso Cougo.
 Nascimento was also an occasional DJ on a radio station that his father once ran.
 He lived in the neighborhoods of Laranjeiras and Tijuca in Rio de Janeiro.

 In 1968, Nascimento was married to a student named Lurdeca in Tijuca.
 The couple lived in Copabacana, though the marriage only lasted a month, later being annulled.
 After this, he chose to dedicate his time to music instead of marrying or having kids, however, he would later adopt a son, Augusto Kesrouani do Nascimento, in 2016 after ten years of knowing him.